PeculiarVentures/xadesjs/README.md

 # XAdESjs

 [XAdES](https://en.wikipedia.org/wiki/XAdES) is short for "XML Advanced Electronic Signatures", it is a superset of XMLDSIG, which this library also supports.
-This library aims to provide an implementation XAdES in pure Javascript that uses Web Crypto for cryptographic operations so it can be used both in browsers and in Node.js (when used with a polyfill like [node-webcrypto-ossl](https://github.com/PeculiarVentures/node-webcrypto-ossl)).
+This library aims to provide an implementation XAdES in pure Javascript that uses Web Crypto for cryptographic operations so it can be used both in browsers and in Node.js (when used with a polyfill like [node-webcrypto-ossl](https://github.com/PeculiarVentures/node-webcrypto-ossl) or [node-webcrypto-p11](https://github.com/PeculiarVentures/node-webcrypto-p11)).

 There are seven different profiles of XAdES, they are:
 - Basic Electronic Signature (XAdES-BES)